 Holden Thorp, Editor-in-Chief of the Science Family of Journals Holden Thorp, Editor-in-Chief of the Science Family of Journals Holden Thorp became Editor-in-Chief of the Science Family of Journals on 28 October 2019.
 He came to Science from Washington University, where he was provost from 2013 to 2019 and professor from 2013 to 2023.
 He is currently a professor at George Washington University and on leave to serve as the Editor-in-Chief at Science.

-Mitinori Saitou, Director, Insitute for the Advanced Study of Human Biology (WPI-ASHBi), Kyoto University Mitinori Saitou, Director, Insitute for the Advanced Study of Human Biology (WPI-ASHBi), Kyoto University Mitinori Saitou received his M.D. and Ph.D. (under Prof. Shoichiro Tsukita) from the Kyoto University, and performed his postdoctoral work at the Wellcome Trust/Cancer Research UK Gurdon Institute (with Prof. Azim Surani).
+Mitinori Saitou, Director, Institute for the Advanced Study of Human Biology (WPI-ASHBi), Kyoto University Mitinori Saitou, Director, Institute for the Advanced Study of Human Biology (WPI-ASHBi), Kyoto University Mitinori Saitou received his M.D. and Ph.D. (under Prof. Shoichiro Tsukita) from the Kyoto University, and performed his postdoctoral work at the Wellcome Trust/Cancer Research UK Gurdon Institute (with Prof. Azim Surani).
 He was appointed team leader at the RIKEN Center for Developmental Biology in 2003.
 He was appointed Professor at the Kyoto University Graduate School of Medicine in 2009, and Director of the JST ERATO program in 2011.
 He was appointed Professor at the Kyoto University Institute for Advanced Study (KUIAS) and Director of Institute for the Advanced Study of Human Biology (ASHBi) in 2018.
 His work focuses on the mechanism and reconstitution in vitro of germ cell development in mice, non-human primates including great apes, and humans.

 Nagahiro Minato, President, Kyoto University Nagahiro Minato, President, Kyoto University After graduating from Kyoto University’s Faculty of Medicine in 1975, Dr. Minato worked as an associate researcher at the Albert Einstein College of Medicine from 1977–80, before receiving a doctorate in medicine from Kyoto University in 1983.
 Following clinical practice at the Kyoto University Hospital, he was appointed as professor of immunology and cell biology at the university’s Graduate School of Medicine in 1992, where he served as dean from 2010–14.
 His main interest is immunology, a field in which he has published approximately 220 scientific papers throughout his career.
 In 2002, he invented PD-1 checkpoint blockade cancer immunotherapy with Dr. Tasuku Honjo.
 After serving as Kyoto University’s provost and executive vice-president, Dr. Minato was appointed as president in 2020.